 Create a Lead Attribution by Campaign custom report

 Use these instructions to create a custom report that showcases a list of all calls to your tracking numbers.

 - Click Analytics on the left navigation bar.

 - Select Reports at the top of the page.

-- Click on All from the Custom list of reports in the left menu.
+- Click on Create Report from the Custom header on the left.